Alon Leichman: Seattle Mariners

 Six months after graduating from college, Leichman was Coordinator of Organizational Learning for the Seattle Mariners' player development program in 2017, supporting the organization's minor league managers and coaches.
 In 2018 he was the Pitching Coach of the Mariners Dominican Academy in the Dominican Summer League.

 In 2019, Leichman was the pitching coach of the West Virginia Power, a Single-A affiliate of the Seattle Mariners in the South Atlantic League.

 In 2020 and 2021, Leichman was the pitching coach of the Arkansas Travelers, a Double-A affiliate of the Seattle Mariners in the Double-A Central.

 In 2022, Leichman served as the pitching coach for the Triple-A Tacoma Rainiers of the Pacific Coast League.

 In the fall of 2022, Leichman was the pitching coach of the Peoria Javelinas in the Arizona Fall League.

 Cincinnati Reds (2023–2024)

 In December 2022, at 33 years of age, Leichman was named the assistant pitching coach of the Cincinnati Reds in Major League Baseball.
 He became the first Israeli coach in Major League Baseball.

-Miami Marlins (2025–present)
+Miami Marlins (2025)

 On December 22, 2024, the Miami Marlins hired Leichman for the same role.

+Colorado Rockies (2026–present)

+On December 8, 2025, the Colorado Rockies hired Leichman to serve as the team's pitching coach.